department-of-veterans-affairs/vagov-content/pages/health-care/eligibility/priority-groups.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-We want to make sure we can deliver full health care benefits and the highest quality care to all Veterans enrolled in the VA health care program.
-To help do this effectively, we enroll Veterans based on a priority system.
+We use VA priority groups to help make sure that we can get care quickly to Veterans who need it most, and that we can deliver full health care benefits and the highest quality care to all Veterans enrolled in the VA health care program.

 </div>

 <div itemscope itemtype="http://schema.org/Question">
-<h2 itemprop="name">How does my VA priority group affect my eligibility and benefits?</h2>
+<h2 itemprop="name">How do VA priority groups affect my eligibility and benefits?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-Your priority group helps to determine:
+**Your VA priority group helps to determine:**
 - How quickly you'll be enrolled in VA health care, **and**
 - Whether you'll need to pay copays for certain types of non-service-connected care and medications